Sketch

 Core concept

 Sketch focuses on the concept of generating CSS in a performant way.
-To do it, Sketch needs to use a cache.
-The cache allows to avoid repeating unneeded computations, and ensure consistency across repaints.
-Because the browser likes static CSS, using a cache make sure the browser will not undergo unneeded computations to recompute styles at every repaint.
+To do it, Sketch uses a virtual stylesheet.
+That stylesheet allows to avoid repeating unneeded computations, and ensure consistency across repaints.
+Because the browser likes static CSS, using a virtual stylesheet make sure the browser will not undergo unneeded computations to recompute styles at every repaint.

 Sketch Lustre